TeamFightingICE/GenerativeSoundDesign/SoundDesignMaker/readMe.md

 You need to arrange your audio files into two main areas: an **Example Folder** and an **Input Root Folder**.

-* **Example Folder:** Contains your 51 target audio files.
+* **Example Folder:** Contains your 51 target audio files (from this [link](https://github.com/TeamFightingICE/Generative-Sound-AI/tree/main/data/sounds).
 The script strictly uses the *filenames* here as a template for your final output; the actual audio inside them is ignored.
 * **Input Root Folder:** A master folder containing one or more subfolders (e.g., characters or soundpacks).
 Each subfolder must contain your 25 base sound effects.

 ### Example Directory Layout